hphelion/documentation/commercial/GA1/commercial.release-notes.md

 **Operations**

 * A snapshot of instance that was launched from a bootable volume might not boot.
 In addition, the Glance CLI and Horizon Dashboard might not report the snapshot properly.
 The snapshot is listed as an image (not snapshot) with a size of 0 and a blank disk format <!-- (GLAN-1706) -->.
-* If you use the Sherpa UI to download two images that use the same name in two different projects, the second image will fail to upload to the Image Operations service (Glance). <!-- (CODN-24) -->
+* If you use the Updates and Extensions tab of the Helion Dashboard for the overcloud (called the *Sherpa UI*) to download two images that use the same name in two different projects, the second image will fail to upload to the Image Operations service (Glance). <!-- (CODN-24) -->
 * If you determine that your VM seed has not started correctly when you execute the `hp_ced_start_seed` script, run the script a second time to ensure you start the seed.
 * If, for some reason, the overcloud controller is rebooted, the VMs might be in an ERROR state.
 Execute the following commands to restart the services and remove the error(s):